What is meditation?

 Who can meditation benefit?

-The minds influence on our emotions:
+The mind’s influence on our emotions:

 We are often trying to avoid our emotions.
-The thoughts that we generate in our minds have a strong effect on our inner mind set and emotions.
-Thinking distracts us from feeling but when the thoughts are negative, the feelings and emotions are also negative.
-This means that there are always new thoughts, fears, and emotions being generated, so ironically we are generating more of what we are trying to avoid!
-The mind is such a powerful ‘machine’ imagine a memory of something really funny that happened in the past, as you remember it, a positive energy is generated in your body, you actually begin to feel happy again by just remembering it!
-Your body begins to relax and any stress that you were feeling is reduced, all because of one simple thought!
-The mind becomes more inflexible and rigid with overthinking and repetitive negative thoughts which can cause us to be impatient and judgmental leading to frustration and stress.
+The thoughts that we generate in our minds have a strong effect on our inner mindset and emotions.
+Thinking distracts us from feeling, but when the thoughts are negative, the feelings and emotions are also negative.
+This means that there are always new thoughts, fears, and emotions being generated, so ironically, we are generating more of what we are trying to avoid!
+The mind is such a powerful ‘machine’.
+Imagine a memory of something really funny that happened in the past, as you remember it, a positive energy is generated in your body, you actually begin to feel happy again by just remembering it!
+Your body begins to relax, and any stress that you were feeling is reduced, all because of one simple thought!
+The mind becomes more inflexible and rigid with overthinking and repetitive negative thoughts which can cause us to be impatient and judgmental, leading to frustration and stress.

-Benefits of meditation:
+The benefits of meditation:

 - Reduces stress